sachin7707/Implement-Learning/docs/api.md

 ### GET: /api/v1/orders
 Fetches a list of current orders

+Optional data:
+* state: array of states to fetch orders for.
+0 for deleted, 1 for close, 2 for synced to maconomy

 ### GET: /api/v1/orders/{id}
 Fetches one order, to show it's information
 ### POST: /api/v1/orders